V C Bird Intl Airport Antigua & Barbuda airports - V C Bird Intl Airport

 History

-The airport originally was operated by the United States Army Air Force.
-It closed in 1949 as Coolidge Air Force Base.
+The airport originally was operated by the United States Army Air Forces.

-Upon its closure by the USAF, the airfield became a civil airport.
+Upon the closure of the base in 1949 it became a civil airport.
 It was known as Coolidge International Airport until 1985, when it was named in honor of Sir Vere Cornwall Bird (1910–1999), the first prime minister of Antigua and Barbuda.

 Airlines and destinations